erigontech/erigon/cmd/rpcdaemon/README.md

 By default data pruned after 90K blocks, can change it by flags like `--prune.history.after=100_000`

 Some methods, if not found historical data in DB, can fallback to old blocks re-execution - but it requires `h`.

+### The --http.url flag

+the `--http.url` flag is an optional flag which allows one to bind the HTTP server to a socket, for example, `tcp6://:8545` or `unix:///erigon_http.socket`

+If the `--http.url` flag is set, then `--http.addr` and `--http.port` with both be ignored.

+note that this is NOT geth-style IPC. for that, read the next section, IPC endpoint(geth-compatible)

+### IPC endpoint (geth compatible)

+erigon supports the geth-style unix socket IPC. you can enable this with `--socket.enable` flag, and setting the `--socket.url` flag.
+For instance, if you wanted the socket to exist at `/var/run/erigon.ipc`, you would do `--socket.url=unix:///var/run/erigon.ipc`

+you can also use `--socket.url=tcp://<addr>:<port>` to serve the raw jsonrpc2 protocol over tcp

+the socket will inherit the namespaces from `http.api`

 ### RPC Implementation Status